In this Titan Company Analysis we will see what is it that makes Titan Industries one of the most popular companies in India?

 Let’s look at the growth of these segments.

-The jewellery segment of Titan is also growing at great speed, with a CAGR of 15%.
-And this will have a significant impact on the company’s finances as it contributes a whopping 82% to Titan’s total revenue.
+The jewellery segment of Titan is also growing at great speed, with a CAGR of 16%.
+This will have a significant impact on the company’s finances as it contributes a whopping 89% to Titan’s total revenue.

-The watches and eyewear segment is growing at par.
-Although the growth of the watch segment is steady, Titan holds ~65% of the market share in the watch industry.
+Watches and eyewear segments are growing slowly at a single digit rate.
+Although the growth of the watch segment is slow, the domestic organized watch market is dominated by Titan with 60% market share.
 And it is expanding the product portfolio of the watch segment to smartwatches and wearables to maintain its market position.

 What about Geographical Diversification?